Keeping a Cat in a Small Apartment

 Where to Put the Litter Box in a Small Apartment

-When you can’t put the litter box far away in a basement or guest bath, where you hide the litter box and what type of litter box you choose really matters.
-Read our articles about how to set up the litter box and how to hide a litter box for ideas.
+When you can’t put the litter box far away in a basement or guest bath, where you hide the litter box and what type you choose really matters.
+Read our articles about how to set up the litter box and how to hide a litter box for some ideas.

 Clean up, Clean up

 In a small apartment, you’ll want to stay on top of scooping the litter box.
+This will help with overall cleanliness and removing cat urine odor.
 It’s best to take care of it twice per day if possible.
 Try doing it as part of your morning routine and bedtime routine.
 If you’re brushing your teeth, check the litter box.
+Doing this will help keep your apartment clean and odor-free.

 An alternative if it’s within your budget: try a self-cleaning litter box.
-This is especially a good option if you travel for work and won’t be home to scoop every day.
+This is an especially good option if you travel and won’t always be home to scoop every day.

 Stop Litter in its Tracks